 But the only way to really understand how your messaging affects new customers is through experimentation.

 As new users sign up for your product, send half of them your existing onboarding email and the other half a completely different email.
+This means that you will have to craft two types of onboarding emails, which you can paraphrase online if you need inspiration.
 Run the test until you have enough data to determine which onboarding email worked best.
 If you noticed that one segment is using more key features or sticking around longer after a free trial – use this info to make adjustments.

 Even if the difference is negligible, you will have learned that … So create another email and keep trying new onboarding content to see if things improve.

 If you determine that your first email was and is the best welcome email you can send, congratulations—you’re a legend.

 Sequences For Different Types Of Users